kauer3/paste-replace.vim/README.md

 ## Introduction

   <p>Paste-Replace provides new operators to replace text objects with register contents in vim.
 In other words, it makes it much easier to replace text with another text you had copied.
-The two main operators are `cr` (replace with system clipboard) and `yr` (replace with last yanked text).
-Like any standard vim operator, they can be preceded by a count and followed by motions or any operator-pending mode command.</p>
+Like any default vim operator, they can be preceded by a count and followed by any motion or operator-pending mode command.
+Also, if you happen to use a plugin that adds custom text objects, like [targets](#addlinkhere), or custom motions like [easymotion](#addlinkhere), Paste-Replace will be compatible with it.</p>
+  <p>The two replace operators are `cr` (replace with system clipboard) and `yr` (replace with last yanked text), and there is also `cy`, an operator that copies to the system clipboard.</p>

 ---